We think this movie stands out for:

 But if there's any one thing that makes Iron Man more than just a run-of-the-mill superhero film, it's Downey Jr. His work here is funny, human, heroic, and completely engaging, capturing the brisk breezy laugh lines, the adrenaline-fueled action, and the moments of bold purpose that every superhero has to have as they start out.
 He gives both Stark and Iron Man a little swagger and coolness -- in a field normally filled with nerds (Spider-Man's Peter Parker) or stiffs (Superman's Clark Kent), it's a refreshing change.

-Families can talk about the popularity of comic book movies.
+Families can talk about the popularity of comic book movies like Iron Man.
 Do they speak to escapism or darker fantasies about power?

 How does the fact that much of the movie's violence is based in fantasy affect its impact?
 How is it different watching human characters get hurt than robots and other beings?